Feb. 11-12, 2020 – Ski Vermont Media Day –

 Jan.
 12, 2020 – Windham Mountain Resort –

-Clips form the Windham Mountain Resort Meeting
+Clips from the Windham Mountain Resort Meeting

 NASJA Meeting in Boston November 15, 2019